esrf-bliss/Lima/camera/simulator/doc/index.rst

 Standard capabilities
 .....................

-This plugin has been implement with respect to the standard capabilites of a camera plugin but with some limitations according to some programmer's choices.
+This plugin has been implemented in respect of the standard capabilites of a camera plugin but with some limitations according to some programmer's choices.
 We only provide here extra information for a better understanding of the capabilities for the simulator camera.

  - :cpp:class:`HwDetInfo`: The default (and max.) frame size if about 1024x1024-Bpp32, but one can only change the image type by calling :cpp:func:`DetInfoCtrlObj::setCurrImageType()`.
  - :cpp:class:`HwSync`: Only IntTrig trigger mode is supported.
 For both exposure time and latency time min. is 10e-9 and max. is 10e6.